-Bought a flat screen TV and proudly wall mounted it only to have to deal with trailing wires to your DVD player and cable box?
-Make yourself a small floating wall mounted Shaker style wooden cabinet to take your DVD player and cable box and hide the wires behind a white board centered below your flat screen TV.
+Bought a flat screen TV and proudly wall mounted it only to have to deal with trailing wires to your DVD player and set top box?
+Make yourself a small floating wall mounted Shaker style wooden cabinet to take your DVD player and set top box and hide the wires behind a white board centered below your flat screen TV.
 Sounds complicated?
-Not at all!
+Not a bit of it!
 Take your Dremel® DSM20 Compact Saw and simply follow our step-by-step guide below!

 Mark up and cut all of the lengths of wood using the Dremel DSM20 compact saw, the Dremel DSM500 Multi-Purpose Cut-Off Wheel and the Dremel DSM Edge Guide as per our cutting guide above.